dmillett/inclinician/README.md

  * What was different about the 5 - 10% of vaccine recipients who got sick?
    - see metrics above
  * How does vaccine delivery differ from normal, droplet transmission?
+ * What about Antibody Disease Enhancement (ADE) risk for SARS-COV-2 vs other coronaviruses?
+   - This is an acknowleged risk by the FDA, but is ignored by the media.

 #### Nutrition
  * Vitamin D (immune, T-cell increase)